ethereum/EIPs/EIPS/eip-metanft_keystore_contr.md

 **Royalties**: The setProperty function could be used to set a royalties property for the NFT.
 This could specify a percentage of future sales that should be paid to the original creator.

-**Zero-Knowledge Proofs**: The setProperty function could be used to store Identity information related to the NFTs owner.
+**Zero-Knowledge Proofs**: The setProperty function could be used to store Identity information related to the NFTs owner and signed by KYC provider.

-### Examples of restrictions that could be set include:
+**Oracle Subscription**: An oracle system can stream data periodically into the Property.

+**Examples of restrictions**:

 **Transfer Restrictions**: The setRestriction function could be used to limit who the NFT can be transferred to.
 For example, it could be used to prevent the NFT from being transferred to certain addresses in the case of Soulbound tokens.